Jehoida Hodges

 Joseph Jehoida Hodges (15 July 1876 – 13 September 1930) was a Welsh international rugby union player.
 He was a member of the winning Welsh team who beat the 1905 touring All Blacks in the famous Match of the Century.
 He played club rugby for London Welsh and Newport RFC.

 Hodges, along with fellow Welsh internationals George Boots, and later George Travers is recognised with adopting forward formation play in scrums and line outs.
-Although forwards were responsible for these areas of play, there was little defined tactics or specialisation before the early twentieth century.
+Although forwards were responsible for these areas of play, there was little defined tactics or specialisation before the early 20th century.
 Hodges helped bring tactical formations and therefore a level of specialisation to forward play.
 He was described as a hard working and an excellent all-round player who could fill in at most positions, even on the wing.

 International career

 Wales

 Hodges made his debut for Wales against England in 1899, after only his second season playing for Newport.
 Hodges played in three Triple Crown winning campaigns, provided forward resistance against the famous 1905 All Black 'loose head' and was part of Wales' first away win to Scotland.
 The later included a full on fist fight between the packs.

 One of Hodges most impressive moments in a Welsh shirt was in the 1903 match against England.
 Welsh winger Tom Pearson had taken a heavy blow to the ribs by England's notoriously heavy tackler Gamlin, and was forced to retire.
 Hodges showed his famous adaptability when moved to the wing to cover Pearson's position and scored three tries in a 21-5 victory for the Welsh.